frncesc/mws-restaurant-stage-1/README.md

 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Stage 1

-The site was dynamically built with the information of `data/restaurants.json` and the photos stored in `/img`.

-The navigation pivots between the main page `index.html` and specific information and reviews about each restaurant, presented in `restaurant.html`.

-A _Google Maps_ widget is embedded in each page, showing markers with the location of each restaurant.

-This project was originally forked from https://github.com/udacity/mws-restaurant-stage-1 The list of the changes introduced on the original project is detailed in [CHANGELOG.md](https://github.com/frncesc/mws-restaurant-stage-1/blob/master/CHANGELOG.md).

-## Stage 2

-At this stage, data was pulled from a [Sails.js](https://sailsjs.com/) server instead of the previous _restaurants.json_ file.
-The [original](https://github.com/udacity/mws-restaurant-stage-2) server had some problems with character encoding, which have been solved in [this fork](https://github.com/frncesc/mws-restaurant-stage-2).

-The data retrieved from the server is stored in [Indexed DB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), so it can be used again also when off-line.
-Jake Archibald's [IDB](https://github.com/jakearchibald/idb) is used to deal with the database.

-A lot of optimizations where performed to achieve the desired performance in [Lighthouse](https://developers.google.com/web/tools/lighthouse/):

-- Use a generic image for restaurants that don't have it.
-- Use of [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) objects instead of passing _"error & success callbacks"_ to functions.
-- Added a `manifest.json` file with basic information about the web app.
-- Project workflow was re-designed: original media images where placed in `/media`, source files in `/src` and the production site was finally delivered in `/dist`.
-A [Gulp](https://gulpjs.com/) script takes care of all the building and debugging operations.
-- Restaurant pictures are delivered in [WebP](https://developers.google.com/speed/webp/) format as well as the original JPEG, so browsers capable of using it can take advantage of its performance improvement.
-To make this possible, the original `img` was replaced by `picture` elements with two `source` components.
-- An [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) was used to avoid off-screen pictures, specially in small screens.
-The real image pictures are set and downloaded only when the restaurant `li` element approaches or intersects the display area.
-- Local scripts have been bundled, babelized and minimized.
-- CSS stylesheets have also been optimized, minified and placed as inline `style` elements on the production site.

 ## Stage 3

 The web app allows now favorite/unfavorite restaurants and post, edit and delete reviews, also when off-line.
 To achieve this goal, different changes have been implemented: